estherhelga/popgen/gwas_project_v3/main_workflow.md

 *Methodology - PCA Calculation*
 Input Dataset for PCA:
-The LD-pruned dataset merged_data_final_pruned_for_pca.bed/bim/fam (containing 1680 individuals and ~352,371 SNPs after LD pruning and exclusion of complex LD regions) was used.
+The LD-pruned dataset merged_data_final_pruned_for_pca.bed/bim/fam (containing xxxx individuals and xxx.xxx SNPs after LD pruning and exclusion of complex LD regions) was used.

 Run PCA using PLINK: